Amazon (AMZN) 2nd Quarter Earnings: What to Expect

 A few weeks ago I gave you 3000 reasons to still lover Amazon (AMZN) despite the fact the stock had just broken the $3,000 level for the first time.
 Since then, not only have the shares added an additional $240, analysts at investment firms Jefferies and Goldman Sachs have raised their Amazon targets to Street highs of $3,800.

 While both analysts cited, among other things, Amazon’s sustained online sales growth in North America, the news hasn’t been all good.
-Last week Amazon stock showed some unusual vulnerability, suffering through five-straight days of declines.
-The stock is now in correction territory after what appears to be an ongoing rotation trade into value stocks and away from the stay-at-home winners.
+Amazon stock has showed some unusual vulnerability, recently suffering through five-straight days of declines.

 In the three months that ended June, the Seattle-based company is expected to earn $1.34 per share on revenue of $80.84 billion.
 This compares to the year-ago quarter when earnings came to $5.22 per share on revenue of $63.40 billion.
 For the full year, ending in December, earnings are expected to decline 18% year over year to $18.91 per share, while full year revenue of $347.81 billion would rise 24% year over year.

-Note: Editor's note: This article was originally published on July 23 but has been updated to reflect the upcoming earnings release by Amazon.